 As negative thinking becomes compulsive, you'll create your own personal prison.
 The addiction to negativity blinds you to easy solutions and opportunities that are right in front of you.

 Optimism and pessimism have their pros and cons.

-For instance, you'll want to be optimistic if you’re in a job interview, as it'll serve you better to have a positive attitude.
+For instance, you'll want to be optimistic if you're in a job interview - having a positive attitude will give you more charisma and help you perform better.
 But if you're walking into a dangerous situation or your actions have significant consequences, it helps to have a pessimistic outlook and be prepared for the worst.

 You'll want to be "realistically optimistic."